-- Describe inductive effects, field effects, resonance, hydrogen bonding, hyperconjucations and also aromaticity of annulenes, azulenes and ferrocene - Assess the thermodynamic and kinetic controlled products and methods of determination of reaction mechanisms - Elucidate the structure of organic compounds using UV and IR - > Identify the mechanism of various photochemical reactions - > Describe the chemistry of disaccharides, trisaccharides and oxygen heterocycles.
+- Assess the thermodynamic and kinetic controlled products and methods of determination of reaction mechanisms. - Describe and formulate the mechanism of various nucleophilic substitution reactions and elimination reactions. - > Elucidate the structure of organic compounds using NMR spectroscopy. - > Assess the mechanism and synthetic uses of selected reagents. - > Describe the chemistry of Nitrogen and oxygen heterocycles.